 Pack a lunch before you leave Monticello.
 There is a lot to see and not a lot of places to stop for food.
 Today will be a picnic day, and picnic days tend to be the best days.

 First stop: House On Fire.
 As awesome as it sounds and not nearly as dangerous.
 A little over an hour outside Monticello on Cedar Mesa, located in the South Fork of Mule Canyon, you’ll find a nice 1.5-mile hike to the ruin.
 If you hit it just at the right time of morning, the blazing sun hits the rock and the whole thing conflagrates.

-For the afternoon, head an hour west to Natural Bridges National Monument and spend the afternoon exploring multi-colored rock bridges and Anasazi Indian ruins.
+For the afternoon, head west to Natural Bridges National Monument and spend the afternoon exploring multi-colored rock bridges and Ancestral Puebloan ruins.
 If camping is an option for you, we highly recommend the developed campground at the monument for some serious stargazing.
 The area was the world’s first International Dark Sky Park, designated by the International Dark Sky Association, because there is little-to-no light pollution.
 The dazzling stars backdropping the shadowy arches is a site you’ll never forget.

 If camping isn’t your thing, plan to drive one more hour into Blanding and find a hotel for the night.

 You’ve got some choices to make here, but either way you spin it, you’ll be coming out on top.